Code-Victor/Code-Victor/tech.md

 ### Zustand

 A small, fast and scaleable bearbones state-management solution.
+It's a simple and straightforward library that allows you to manage your app's state with ease.
+It doesn't require any boilerplate code, and it's easy to integrate with other libraries like React Query and MMKV.

 for more information, you can follow this links: